-"What greater gift than the love of a cat." - Charles Dickens
+"What greater gift than the love of a cat?" - Charles Dickens

 Flea and Tick Prevention

-Desexing is a common procedure that has several life-changing benefits including preventing unwanted litters, a friendlier demeanour, less fighting and prevention of certain diseases such as uterine infection and mammary cancer.
+Desexing is a common procedure that has several life changing benefits including preventing unwanted litters, a friendlier demeanour, less fighting and prevention of certain diseases such as uterine infection and mammary cancer.
 The age at which desexing occurs differs depending on who you speak to, and there is no wrong opinion.
 Some veterinarians advocate earlier desexing at 4 months of age, while other veterinarians recommend desexing at around 6 months of age.
 Your vet will check your pet over and give you their recommendation.

 Your kitten will need to be vaccinated against Herpesvirus, Calicivirus and Panleukopaenia virus which are considered the "core" kitten vaccinations.
 Feline Immunodeficiency Virus (FIV) and Feline Leukaemia Virus (FeLV) are two other viruses that your kitten may require vaccination against, particularly if they are outdoor cats or in high-risk homes such as multi-cat households.
 Your vet will advise you on what your kitten needs at their first check-up.

 Catify Your Home

 When you first bring your kitten home, it's important to remember that they will feel scared and lonely as they are no longer with their mother and siblings.
 They may cry during the night for the first few nights while they adjust to their new home.
 Cat-ifying your home will help your new kitten adjust to their environment and reduce stress.
 So what does catify mean?

+'Catify' with a Safe Haven.
 To begin with, try and limit your kitten's access to a few rooms in the house and have all their essentials close-by so your kitten doesn't need to venture too far.
 Within one of these rooms create a safe haven where they can hide, rest, play, eat and use the litter tray comfortably.

-Kittens naturally value cleanliness so with a bit of persistence toilet training is usually fairly easy.
-Place a litter tray within your kittens safe haven so it's always in easy reach.
+Kittens naturally value cleanliness and instinctively bury their mess, so toilet training is usually fairly easy.
+Place a litter tray within your kitten's safe haven so it's always in easy reach.

 - In a 1 cat household - 1 + 1 = 2 litter trays